On Gauss-Bonnet and Poincar\'e-Hopf type theorems for complex $\partial$-manifolds: Introduction

 \end{itemize} Moreover, if the vector field $v$ has only non-degenerate singularities, then \\

 \end{cor}

 Finally, we proof the following formula

 where $D$ is a reduced divisor with isolated singularities.
-This result is known joining the results in (\cite{H}, pg 1537) and (\cite{FM}, Proposition 2.3).
-Moreover, we proof the following generalization. \begin{cor} Given any (not necessarily irreducible) decomposition $D = D_1\cup D_2$, where $D_1$, $D_2$ have isolated singularities and $C=D_1\cap D_2$ is a codimension $2$ variety and has isolated singularities, then
+This result was proved in (\cite{H}, pg 1537) and (\cite{FM}, Proposition 2.3).
+Moreover, we prove the following generalization. \begin{cor} Given any (not necessarily irreducible) decomposition $D = D_1\cup D_2$, where $D_1$, $D_2$ have isolated singularities and $C=D_1\cap D_2$ is a codimension $2$ variety and has isolated singularities, then

 where $\sigma_{n-i}$ is the complete symmetric function of degree $n-i$ and $d_{j}=\deg(D_j)$, for $j=1,2$. \end{cor}